We will cover the following topics

 - Accountant with extensive experience in dental healthcare

-- Solicitor with extensive experience in dental healthcare, contract law, conveyancing and lease / tenant agreements
+- Solicitor with extensive experience in dental healthcare, contract law, conveyancing and lease / tenant agreements who can keep you up to date with changes in the law

 - Brand management and marketing company including website design, social media platform management and advertising